This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \rho_\theta = \rho\left(\frac{p_0}{p}\right)^\frac{1}{\kappa}.\tag{9.44}\label{eq:pot_dichte} \end{align} \]

 In meteorology, $p_0 \coloneqq 1000\:\text{hPa}$.
 The dry adiabatic temperature gradient refers to the decrease in temperature with height during adiabatic ascent of a dry air particle.
-You can easily derive the value using the potential temperature.
-Yes, it applies
+With the help of the potential temperature, this value can easily be derived.
+Indeed, one has

 \[ \begin{align} \frac{dT}{dz} = \theta\frac{dp}{dz}\frac{R_s}{c^{(p)}}\frac{1}{p_0}\left(\frac{p}{p_0}\right)^{\frac{R_s}{c^{(p)}} - 1}, \end{align} \]